PopovEvgeniy/fastwiper/readme.txt

 3: Securely destroy the important evidence.
 5 or more: Totally destroy all data.
 Also recommended for old hard drives.

-File system compatibility
+The filesystem compatibility.

 This program can't correctly work with FAT and FAT32.

-Exit codes
+Exit codes.

 0: The operation was successfully completed.
 1: Can't create the temporary file.